Azure delegated resource management

 Azure delegated resource management can also be used within an enterprise which has multiple Azure AD tenants of its own to simplify cross-tenant management.

 With Azure delegated resource management, authorized users can work directly in the context of a customer subscription without having an account in that customer's tenant or being a co-owner of the customer's tenant.
-They can also view and manage all delegated customer subscriptions in the new My customers page in the Azure portal.

 How Azure delegated resource management works